ashejim/C964/_sources/ci_other.md

 (ci_other:guidelines)=
 ## Better questions get better answers.

-The fix might require understanding several intertwined layers, of your code structure, the language, libraries, or data.
+The fix might need an understanding of several intertwined layers, of your code structure, the language, libraries, or data.
 You've already spent hours working on it.
 Don't expect someone else to quickly diagnose and fix the issue from a quick live code section or a series of screenshots.
 Remember, asking for help means asking for someone's time.
 Faculty on this page enjoy helping students (they've volunteered for the additional work), but you need to make it as easy for them to do so.

 **Coding-related questions should be emailed following these guidelines:**
 - Clearly state the problem you are trying to fix.